mmotti/pihole-regex/README.md

 curl -sSl https://raw.githubusercontent.com/mmotti/pihole-regex/master/uninstall.py | sudo python3
 ```

+### False Positives ###
+Due to the restrictive nature of these regexps, you may encounter a small number of false positives for domain names that are similar to ad-serving / tracking domains.
+I have created a [whitelist file](https://raw.githubusercontent.com/mmotti/pihole-regex/master/whitelist.list) to populate with user reported false positives.
+Please note that this file is not currently referenced during installation and is intended to be used only if you experience issues or for reference purposes.

 ### Keep regexps up-to-date with cron (optional)
 The following instructions will create a cron job to run every monday at 02:30 (adjust the time to suit your needs):